AlexanderSouthan/pyPreprocessing/README.md

 how-to-perform-a-rubberband-correction-on-spectroscopic-data).
 Quite
 interesting method that does not require any initial guess, but requires a convex baseline.
-* Piecewise polynomial fitting (PPF), based on *Photonic Sensors* **2018**, *8*(4), 332-340.
-This method relies on the IModPoly algorithm and tries to segment the spectrum into baseline separated areas which are then fitted one by one.
-The method to identify baseline segments relies on a threshold on the slope which is highly unreliable.
-Is also by far the slowest method due to a non-optimized method to reduce dicontinuities between the adjacent polynomial fits.
+* Piecewise polynomial fitting (PPF).
+This method relies on the IModPoly algorithm and segments the spectrum into baseline separated areas (given by user input) which are then fitted one by one.
+Discontinuities between the polynomial baseline segments can be reduced by applying equality constraints on the fits.

 ## Smoothing (in smooting.py)
 Data can be extended on the edges by point mirroring to reduce smoothing